Sandy-Thabet/E-Commerce-API/README.md

 - **Joi:** Schema validation library for JavaScript.
 - **Nodemailer:** Module for sending emails from Node.js applications, including Gmail integration.
 - **Render:** Cloud platform for deployment.

-## API Documentation

-Documentation for the API endpoints can be found in the [API documentation file]().